econia-labs/econia/src/move/econia/doc/market.md

 Match a taker order against the order book.

-Calculates maximum amont of quote coins to match, matches, then assesses taker fees.
+Calculates maximum amount of quote coins to match, matches, then assesses taker fees.
 Matches up until the point of a self match, then proceeds according to specified self match behavior.